ms/buildtogether.tech/tooling/index.md

 Valgrind toolset is a lifesaver if you're using C or C++.

-All of these tools will do a lot more for you if you adopt some kind of <span g="ci">continuous integration</span> system such as Travis CI.
-These can be set up to run either at regular intervals (say, every hour, or a three a.m.), or every time someone checks into version control (which I find more useful).
+All of these tools will do a lot more for you if you adopt some kind of <span g="ci">continuous integration</span> system such as [Travis CI][travis-ci] or [GitHub Actions][github-actions].
+These can be set up to run either at regular intervals (e.g., every hour or at three a.m.), or every time someone checks into version control (which I find more useful).
 Each time they run, they check a fresh copy of the project out of version control, build it, re-run all the tests, and post the results to the project's blog, web site, and mailing list.

-This acts as a "heartbeat" for the project: as soon as anything goes wrong, everyone knows.
-It also encourages good development
-practices: if someone checks something in that doesn't compile, run, or pass the project's tests, everyone will know very quickly.
+Research has proven the benefits of CI <cite>Hilton2016</cite>.
+It acts as a "heartbeat" for the project: as soon as anything goes wrong, everyone knows.
+It also encourages good development practices: if someone checks something in that doesn't compile, run, or pass the project's tests, everyone will know very quickly.
 Funnily enough, after the system has shamed you a couple of times, you'll stop checking in broken code…

 Real development projects rely on a lot of other tools as well: schedule builders like Microsoft Project, requirements tracing tools, visual editors for